Pearl Harbor Attacked (December 7, 1941)

-Mom's brother, my uncle George, was a senior in high school at the time and after he graduated was inducted into the Marines and sent to Paradise Island for training.
+Mom's brother, my uncle George, was a senior in high school at the time, and upon graduation was inducted into the Marines and sent to Paradise Island for training.
 He then spent the next three years in the Pacific Theater repairing planes.
 And Mom, then a junior in high school (her "sweet 16" birthday was the following week, on Dec.
 14), helped with the war effort by distributing ration coupons.
-After she graduated in 1943 she got a job documenting and tracking supplies of ammunition being put on supply ships sailing to Europe.
+Then, after graduating in 1943, she got a job documenting and tracking supplies of ammunition loaded onto supply ships sailing to Europe.

-Although it was a time of great worry Mom didn't recall feeling fearful but instead there was a sense of purpose and solidarity with neighbors and schoolmates as each made contributions to the war effort.
+Although it was a time of great worry, Mom didn't recall feeling fearful but instead there was a sense of purpose and solidarity with neighbors and schoolmates as each made contributions to the war effort.

-As remembered by Mary Frydlewicz
+As recounted by Mary Frydlewicz